13 Signs That You May Be ‘Bugged’

 #5) Disturbed Ceiling Tiles

-Ceiling tiles appear disturbed, discolored, or damaged, or there is ceiling dust on the floor or a piece of furniture.
-A common installation location for hidden electronic devices is above the ceiling tiles.
+Ceiling tiles appear disturbed, discolored, or damaged, or ceiling dust is on the floor or furniture.
+Above the ceiling tiles is a standard installation location for hidden electronic devices.

 #6) Bump in a vinyl baseboard

-A small bump or deformity in the vinyl baseboard along the floor is a sign that someone may have hidden a wire or microphone behind the baseboard.
-The vinyl-style baseboards are more popular in offices than homes.
+A small bump or deformity in the vinyl baseboard along the floor indicates that someone may have hidden a wire or microphone behind it.
+Vinyl-style baseboards are more prevalent in offices than in homes.

 #7) An unexpected gift arrived recently from a vendor